Software Used

 Theme: Docsy

-Hugo can be run using a number of predefined themes as well as your own themes - we are using the Docsy theme as a base and add our CI flavor to this.
-Docsy is a theme specifically designed “for technical documentation sets” and also comes with an Apache 2.0 license.
+Hugo can be used with predefined or custom themes.
+We use the Docsy theme as a base and add our CI flavor to it.
+Docsy is a theme specifically designed for technical documentation sets and is also licensed under the Apache 2.0 license.

 Fonts